isakro/shoredate/paper/paper.md

 ![The spatial and temporal coverage of the package.
 A) The location of the spatial coverage in south-eastern Norway.
 B) The location of the isobases that represent contours along which the shoreline displacement has followed the same trajectory.
-B) The displacement curves corresponding to the isobases, where the temporal limits are marked with dashed lines.
+C) The displacement curves corresponding to the isobases, where the temporal limits are marked with dashed lines.
 \label{fig:coverage}](../man/figures/coverage_annotated.png)